arthursb/arthursb.github.io/copelia.md

 ## About the project

 I worked in an augmented reality research and development project for the electrical industry.

+The main goal of that project was to help eletricians identify models of devices called reclosers and check maintenance procedures.
+The application employed image detection and augmented reality to display animations detailing each procedure.

 It was a very challenging project.
 I learned about optimizing graphics for mobile hardware, debugging memory-related issues, using Android Studios performance tools, writing or utilizing native plugins, and more.
 It was also the first time I was required to write automated tests to generate code coverage reports for auditing purposes.

-The project resulted in many publications and presentations in events related to Computer Science.
+We were able to deliver more features than initially proposed.
+The project was well-received by the clients and the academia.
+It resulted in many publications and presentations in events related to Computer Science.

 ## Media